TomarAditya/zapier-platform/docs/cli.md

 ## push

-> Builds and uploads the current app.
+> Builds and uploads the current integration.

 **Usage**: `zapier push`